softprops/cappi/README.md

 To remove the need for you doing this yourself, Cappi will add caliper to your _test_ classpath.
 This make getting started a much smoother process.

-To override the calpier version in use, 0.5-rc1, override the `caliperVersion in cappi` task
+To override the calpier version in use, 0.5-rc1, override the `caliperVersion` setting.

 ```scala
 caliperVersion in cappi := Some("custom-version")